jsidd06/frame-store/README.md

 ### 5. Seed Users and Products

-- Run this on chrome: http://localhost:5000/api/seed
+- Run this on browser: http://localhost:5000/api/seed
 - It returns admin email and password and 6 sample products

 ### 6. Admin Login